 The Board returned for the September 15th meeting armed with several specious arguments for taking away our right to vote, none of which have withstood scrutiny.
 See “Losing your right to vote: fact versus myth.”

 The chief effect of last night’s Board resolution is to spare the Board the bother of having to justify the way they choose to spend 2/3 of our property tax dollars.
 The resolution also deprives Chatham voters of any meaningful say in the operation of our schools until at least 2020.
 In effect, we’ve written a blank check.

-Each year from now on, we will be required to give the Board at least as much money as we gave them last year, to spend as they please – plus an extra 2% if they so desire – plus whatever it takes to cover certain exempt costs including medical and pension expenses we can’t even guess at.
-Unless the Board requires even more than that – say for a big capital project – the public and even parents will have no meaningful say in the operation of our schools and we will be powerless to correct bad budgets or rein in excessive spending.
+Each year from now on, we will be required to give the Board at least as much money as we gave them last year, to spend as they please – plus an extra 2% if they so desire – plus whatever it takes to cover certain exempt costs, including medical and pension expenses we can’t even guess at.
+Unless the Board requires even more than that – say for a big capital project – the public and even parents will have no meaningful say in the operation of our schools and we will be powerless to correct bad budgets or rein in excessive or misguided spending.

 A citizen who expressed his dismay from the back row was escorted from the room by a Chatham Township police officer, on hand in response to extremely exaggerated Board claims of booing and shouting at the September 15th meeting.
 A participant at that meeting recalls only a single boo, noted but inaudible on the videotape at approx. 24 minutes, 24 seconds and someone talking out of turn at 49 minutes.